 There are several accounts of the discovery of tanzanite, named after Tanzania, its country of origin.
 According to some, the violet-blue stone was first discovered by Masai tribesman, Ali Juuyawatu.
 Other reports say that Ndugu Jumanne Ngoma first found tanzanite.
 Yet a further account credits Manual de Souza with the discovery of tanzanite July 7, 1967.
 Referred to by some as Mad Manuel, this colorful character was well known for his passion for trekking the African bush in search of the unknown, or even the unfindable, as he was wont to describe his activities.

 Born in Goa in 1913, de Souza moved to Tanganika at the age of 20, where he qualified as a master tailor.
 An adventurer by nature, this trade quickly palled and he began his life as a prospector on the Lupa goldfields of Western Tanganyika, moving on after post-war conditions made gold mining unprofitable to the Shinyanga Diamond Fields.
 This venture became unviable in the 1960s when a monopoly made diamond prospecting licenses almost impossible to obtain, prompting Manuel to move to the Kilimanjaro area, where he continued to prospect around Lake Victoria, supplementing his income by tailoring.

-Around the Easter weekend of 1967, what he describes as 'itchy feet' drove him to hire a pickup truck to drop him in the bush in an area southeast of Arusha.
-Serendipitously, the driver refused to go further than the Masai village of Mtakuja.
+Around the Easter weekend of 1967, what he describes as 'itchy feet' drove him to hire a pickup truck to drop him in the bush in an area in the region of Arusha.
+Serendipitously, the driver refused to go further than Merelani.
 With no way of transporting his gear any further, Manuel was forced to fossick for gems in that area instead.

 Hiring four Masai tribesmen as his porters, he set off to explore, and around noon on July 7th found a transparent blue stone which he first mistook for a sapphire.
 After testing its hardness, he immediately knew his find was not sapphire.
 Nonetheless, de Souza took the stone back to Arusha with him where he tried to identify it by referring to a small volume on mineralogy, which was his only source of reference.